-If you haven’t done so as yet, place your dry shampoo into your gym bag now.
+Place your dry shampoo into your gym bag now.
 You really shouldn’t be leaving home without it.
 Dry shampoo helps to revive your hair in between washes, and in your case, this is after an intense workout.
 After your workout, spritz dry shampoo at your roots and let your hair air dry.
 Dry shampoo, like Dove Detox + Purify Dry Shampoo will remove oil from your roots without leaving any visible residue on the hair.
 By the time you get home you should be able to carry out your nightly maintenance routine whether it’s wrapping your hair, pin curling or placing into a bun.

 4. Wear a swim cap.

 If your choice of cardio involves laps in a swimming pool, do your strands a favor and protect it from the chlorine and prevent it from getting wet by wearing a swim cap.
 The chlorine can be drying to relaxed hair, and dry hair leads to breakage if it isn’t handled with care.
-If you happen to slip up and not wear a swimming cap, be sure to follow up with a conditioner to replenish the moisture in your hair on wash day.
-If you feel that your hair needs something much deeper, opt for a hair mask instead.

 5. Switch up your workout routine.

 Gotta’ give it to you if you’re truly dedicated to your gym membership.
 If you have no other options but to get your heart pumping on a daily basis, switch up your workout routine when you really need to save your hairstyle.
 Walking exercises are great and your body doesn’t work up too much of a sweat.
 Do a 10-minute crunch session in the morning.
 Anything to keep your blood pumping without sacrificing your hairstyle.

 1. Humidity resistance.